firstcontributions/first-contributions/additional-material/git_workflow_scenarios/keeping-your-fork-synced-with-this-repository.md

 # Keeping your fork synced with this repository

 First, the flow for a full sync should be understood, which is important.
-In this schema, there are 3 different repos: my public repo on Github `github.com/Roshanjossey/first-contributions/`, your fork of the repo on GitHub `github.com/Your-Name/first-contributions/` and your local machine's repo from which you are suppose to work.
+In this schema, there are 3 different repos: my public repo on Github `github.com/Roshanjossey/first-contributions/`, your fork of the repo on GitHub `github.com/Your-Name/first-contributions/` and your local machine's repo from which you are supposed to work.
 This kind of cooperation is typical for open source projects and called `Triangle Workflows`.

 <img style="float;" src="../../assets/triangle_workflow.png" alt="triangle workflow" />